There are hundreds of beautiful places to visit across Southern Italy — but not all of them offer the same kind of experience.

 Since the US drama series ‘WHITE LOTUS’, which was filmed here and in Cefalu, and aired around the world, it has put Sicily on the itinerary of many travellers.

-Having said that, Taormina is still an enchanting destination in Sicily that offers breathtaking views of the Mediterranean coastline and the active volcano of Mount Etna.
+Having said that, Taormina is still an enchanting destination in Sicily that offers breathtaking views of the active volcano of Mount Etna.
 The town’s ancient Greek theatre is a must-visit for tourists who want to immerse themselves in history.

 The charming alleyways and streets of Taormina are perfect for exploring, and visitors can enjoy the local food and culture at one of the many restaurants and cafes.
 For those who love the sun, sand, and swimming, the beautiful Isola Bella Beach is an ideal place to relax and soak up the sun.